TerisaManuel/Tech-Background/README.md

 <summary>💫 Who I am</summary>
 <br>

 Hey, I'm Terisa 👋

-A Cook Island woman born and raised in Auckland, NZ.
-I come from a hospitality background and I made a deliberate decision to pivot into tech.
-Not because it was easy, but because I wanted to challenge myself, grow in a real direction, and build a career I'm genuinely excited about.
+I transitioned from hospitality into tech and never looked back.

-I got into IT because I love helping people and I love solving problems.
-Those two things have always been my thing, whether it was in hospitality or now behind a screen.
+I got into IT because I genuinely enjoy solving problems and helping people.
+That’s always been my thing — whether face-to-face in hospitality or now working through technical challenges.

-> *"The moment IT really clicked for me was sitting in class, staring at a problem I had no idea how to solve and then figuring it out anyway.
-That feeling?
-That is exactly why I am here."*
+> *"The moment IT really clicked for me was sitting in front of a problem I didn’t understand — and figuring it out anyway."*

+That feeling is what drives me.

 </details>

 ---

 <details>
-<summary>🔥 What I bring to the table</summary>
+<summary>🔥 What I bring</summary>
 <br>

-I'm actively looking for an entry-level role in IT support — help desk, service desk analyst, or IT support technician.
+I’m actively looking for an entry-level IT support role (help desk, service desk, or support technician).

-What I bring isn't just technical knowledge.
-It's the ability to stay calm when things break, explain complex issues in plain language, and follow through every single time.
-I've built that through years in hospitality and everything in here shows how I've applied it.
+What I bring isn’t just technical knowledge — it’s how I approach problems and people.

 * 🛠️ **Hands-on technical skills** — hardware, networking, troubleshooting
-* 🤖 **AI and automation** — designing and building real workflows using n8n and LLMs
+* 🤖 **AI & automation** — building real workflows using n8n and LLM tools
-* 💬 **Communication** — I can explain technical issues to anyone, technical or not
+* 💬 **Communication** — I explain technical issues clearly to any audience
-* 🧠 **Problem-solving mindset** — systematic, calm, and curious
+* 🧠 **Problem-solving mindset** — calm, structured, and persistent

 </details>